 Art of Facilitation Resource Hub with lots of carefully-curated best-of-the-best resources.

-Get a comprehensive training in the art of facilitation by taking all four classes and earn a certification of completion.
-Each class is both stand-alone, yet all the classes together build on each other, deepening your facilitation education, experience, confidence, and wisdom.
+Get a comprehensive training in the art of facilitation by taking our 9-week class -- and you'll earn a certificate of completion.
+Each week of our class will help deepen your facilitation education, experience, confidence, and wisdom.

 You may click on the button to register for any class or contact us about sending a check.
-You may also pay via Venmo (Caryn-Goldberg-2), but if so, please email us to tell us which class you're registering for, plus your name.
-At the bottom of this page, there is also an option for register for all four classes.
-Thank you.
+You may also pay via Venmo (Caryn-Goldberg-2).
+There's also an option for registration at the bottom of this page.

-Each class features visiting podcast teachers -- visionary facilitators in the arts, nonprofits, business, and beyond -- who share their wisdom, insight, advice, and tips in special pre-recorded interviews just for you.
-Here is who we have lined up from top left.
+Each week features visiting podcast teachers -- visionary facilitators in the arts, nonprofits, business, and beyond -- who share their wisdom, insight, advice, and tips in special pre-recorded interviews just for you.
+Here'sthe experts we'll hear from, lined up from top left:

-Seema Reza is a writer, and the CEO of Community Building Art Works, an arts organization that encourages the use of the arts as a tool for narration, self-care and socialization among a military population struggling with emotional and physical injuries.
-How to Design Transformative Workshops & Meetings
+Seema Reza is a writer and the CEO of an arts organization, Community Building Art Works.
+CBAW encourages the use of the arts as a tool for narration, self-care, and socialization for those in the military who struggle with emotional and physical injuries.

-Dr. Marianela Medrano is a Dominican writer, psychotherapist, and poetry therapist with decades of experience facilitating workshops on literature as healing tool and mindfulness.
-How to Design Transformative Workshops & Meetings
+Dr. Marianela Medrano is a Dominican writer, psychotherapist, and poetry therapist with decades of experience facilitating workshops on literature as a healing tool and mindfulness.

 Bea Briggs is the founder and director of the International Institute for Facilitation and Change, a consulting firm based in Mexico.
-A Certified™ Professional Facilitator, she puts her years of experience at the service of leaders who want to make their meetings worth the time, talent and money invested in them.
-Workshops & Meetings That Change You & the World
+A Certified™ Professional Facilitator, she uses her years of experience at the service of leaders who want to make their meetings worth the time, talent and money invested in them.

-Caleb Winebrenner is a storyteller, mapmaker, facilitator, and educator who great up deeply immersed in the art of hospitality through his family's bed and breakfast.
-Welcoming & Inclusive Workshops & Meetings
+Caleb Winebrenner is a storyteller, mapmaker, facilitator, and educator who grew up deeply immersed in the art of hospitality through his family's bed and breakfast.

-Suzi Q. Smith is an award-winning artist, educator, and organizer who has created, coached, ane taught in Denver for over 20 years, including managing a large poetry festival and performing around the country.
-Transforming Conflict & Challenges in Workshops & Meetings
+Suzi Q. Smith is an award-winning artist, educator, and organizer who has created, coached, and taught in Denver for over 20 years.
+She's also managed a large poetry festival and performed across the country.

-Ken Lassman is an ecological writer, occupational therapist, and disabilities activist who had led facilitation training for nonprofits and cooperative businesses.
-He brings over 20 years' experience supervising a collaborative workplace team to his understanding of better meetings and teamwork.
-Transforming Conflict & Challenges in Workshops & Meetings
+Ken Lassman is an ecological writer, occupational therapist, and disabilities activist who's led facilitation training for nonprofits and cooperative businesses.
+He brings over 20 years' experience supervising a collaborative workplace team into his understanding of better meetings and teamwork.

 5 pm PT/ 6 pm MT/ 7 pm CT/ 8 pm ET